Mini Macrame Christmas Ornaments: Easy DIY Macrame Ornament tutorial, perfect for the beginner. No macrame experience required.

 Once the cords are onto the twig it’s time to start the first row, which will be three square knots.
+This is one of the basic macrame knots, and one you will use over and over once you learn it.
 These knots are tied with four cords, so start on the left and separate out the first four cords.

 To make the square knot take the left hand cord pull it out so it looks like a number “4” shape is forming.

 Next tuck the end of the 1st cord under the 4th cord.